Serverless SQL pool in Azure Synapse Analytics

 - BI Professionals can quickly create Power BI reports on top of data in the lake and Spark tables.

-How to start using SQL on-demand
+How to start using serverless SQL pool

 - Workload can be organized using familiar concepts: